rdbwebster/vcadevops/provision/README.md

 // You must Set the environment variables in config.json

-// You mus also set VCA_PASS as an environment variable
+// You must set VCA_PASS as an environment variable to access the target vCloud Air VDC

+// You must set JENKINS_PASS as an environment variable to set the default password for the Jenkins admin user.

 // Run the provision script to create servers and provision